 The University of Cincinnati legal extern program enables our students to gain important practical skills, make valuable connections in the legal community, and develop their professional identity under the direct supervision of an experienced attorney.
 Second and third year law students may apply to work for academic credit at a variety of placement sites, including government agencies, non-profit organizations, and Fortune 500 corporations.

 Each student is assigned an Attorney Field Supervisor at the placement site who supervises the student’s work and provides professional guidance and mentoring.
-Students must complete a minimum of 100 hours at their placement site and enroll in the mandatory companion course.
+UC Law students must complete a minimum of 100 hours at their placement site and enroll in the mandatory companion course.

 Third year students are eligible to obtain a Limited License to Practice as a Legal Intern from the Ohio or Kentucky Supreme Courts.
 Externs with a limited license are able to make court appearances on behalf of their clients under the direct supervision of a licensed attorney.